nansencenter/icecastnet-website/workshop.md

 The objective is to gather a community to discuss SuperIce results and more broadly to draw a picture and perspective on the use of AI in the sea ice.

 ## Program of the workshop
-Here is the provisionnal list of speaker for the SuperIce workshop
+Here is the provisional list of speakers for the SuperIce workshop.

 | Name          |    Institution |                                Title |
 | ------------- | -------------- | ---------- |